qingzhong066/qingzhong.github.io/index.md

 ***

-## 🤝Service & Leadership
+## 🤝Service

 New England Graduate Women in Science and Engineering
 ### Member
 *Boston, MA*
 *Oct 2024 – present*

-- Assist in organizing seminars, workshops, and social events to promote the development of female graduate students in science and engineering fields
-- Participate in interdisciplinary collaborative projects to facilitate communication among members with diverse backgrounds
+- Assist in social events to promote the development of female graduate students in science and engineering fields, facilitate communication among members with diverse backgrounds

 &nbsp;